The stochastic thin-film equation: existence of nonnegative martingale solutions: Introduction

 \subsection{Decomposition of the dynamics}

-The idea of the construction is to split the dynamics of \eqref{weak_ito} into a deterministic evolution and a stochastic evolution; a Trotter-Kato-type decomposition that has also in many other solution approaches for SPDEs been utilized.
-See for instance the works of Bensoussan, Glowinsky, and R\u{a}\c{s}canu \cite{BensoussanGlowinskiRascanu1990} on the Zaka\"i equation or Govindan \cite{Govindan2015} for a mild-solution approach to semilinear stochastic evolution equations.
+The idea of the construction is to split the dynamics of \eqref{weak_ito} into a deterministic evolution and a stochastic evolution; a Trotter-Kato-type decomposition that has been utilized in many other solution approaches for SPDEs, too.
+See for instance the works of Bensoussan, Glowinsky, and R\u{a}\c{s}canu \cite{BensoussanGlowinskiRascanu1990} and Gyöngy and Krylov \cite{GK03} on the Zaka\"i equation or Govindan \cite{Govindan2015} for a mild-solution approach to semilinear stochastic evolution equations.